 - Put aside your feelings and seek help for yourself

 - Help connect them to campus and community resources

 - Respect their privacy

 - Support their choice of resolution

 - Be patient

-- Rape Trauma Syndrome may occur several weeks, months and even years following the incident.
+- The emotional and psychological effects of sexual misconduct may occur several weeks, months and even years following the incident.
 Seek counseling at any time to help you or your friend.